17 Tips To Prepare Your Online Store For Holiday Sales

 By setting a specific, measurable, and attainable goal, you'll be much more comfortable analyzing the results and understanding how effectively your communication channels worked.

-Choose the Right Products for the Black Friday Sale
+Choose the right products for the Black Friday sale

 Offer a discount on popular items that users love—that'll most likely bring traffic to your website.
 Also, set a discount on targeted items that are most profitable for you to sell.
 That way, people checking out popular items will see other offers, which will increase the likelihood of a purchase.